 In many respects, grapeseed oil makes a great massage oil.
 It has little-to-no odor, and it contains a silky and smooth texture without being oily.

 However, most grapeseed oil is extracted from grape seeds by using a solution (instead of being pressed from the seeds), which some aromatherapists say make it an inferior oil for aromatherapy massage.

-Lots of people are familiar with olive oil like a cooking oil, but it’s sometimes used for massage.
+Lots of people are familiar with olive oil as cooking oil, but it’s sometimes used for massage.
 It’s a heavy oil with a sticky or greasy texture and recognizable aroma that many associate with cooking, so it is usually not used on its own for massage.

-Extracted from the seeds of a tree native to Africa, shea butter is really a solid at room temperature.
-Like shea butter , cocoa butter is heavy and may leave an oily feeling on skin, so it’s generally not used on its own for massage.
+Extracted from the seeds of a tree native to Africa, shea butter is a solid at room temperature.
+Like shea butter, cocoa butter is heavy and may leave an oily feeling on the skin, so it’s generally not used on its own for massage.
 It might be blended or used in very small areas.
-Usually this can be used in balms & ointments.
+Usually, this can be used in balms & ointments.
 Shea includes a natural latex, so people who have latex allergies must do a patch test before using it.

 Note: Sometimes instead of massage oil, massage therapists may use specially-formulated massage gels and massage lotions and massage balms depending on the style of massage, i.e. deep tissue, and whether they are after more grip or glide from the massage oil.

-Massage therapists could also use essential oils to make their own special massage blend.
-The Oil Garden have created a few off the shelf blends listed under romance oils and essential oils.
+Massage therapists could also use essential oils for massage to make their special massage blend.
+The Oil Garden has created a few off the shelf blends listed under romance oils and essential oils.

 In addition we recommend blended creams like the Fisiocrem Solugel, Natural Solution for Joint and Muscle Pain and the Premax range.